shiningsurya/GMRT-FRB-Pol-session/README.md

 Welcome to the hands-on session of the GMRT Polarimetry.
 In this session, we will polarization calibrate and measure various polarization observables of bursts of repeating Fast Radio Burst 20180916B detected using upgraded Giant Metrewave Radio Telescope (uGMRT) in Band 4 (550 to 750 MHz).

-We have five bursts, three detected on MJD 59243 and two on MJD 59894.
-MJD 59243 bursts are calibrated using a polarized quasar (3C138) and MJD 59894 bursts using a noise diode scan.
-In either case, the calibration procedure is the same, but as we will see, calibration done using polarized quasar requires some additional inputs.

-Post calibration, we will measure the Rotation Measure (RM), Positon Angle (PA), and linear polarization fraction (Lp).

 ## Before we get started

 ### Tutorial

 This hands-on session assumes a bit of polarization knowledge that is presented in the [google-slides](link-here).
-The presentation is the tutorial and it is expected that you have gone through it before attempting this hands-on exercise.
+The presentation explains the science and it is expected that you have understood it before you attempt this hands-on exercise.
+If at any point the science is not clear, it is recommended to refer back to the slides.

 ### Requirements